linkedin/cruise-control/README.md

 The metric sampler enables users to deploy Cruise Control to various environments and work with the existing metric systems.

 Cruise Control provides a metrics reporter that can be configured in your Apache Kafka server.
-Metrics reporter generates performance metrics to a kafka metrics topic that can be consumed by Cruise Control.
+Metrics reporter generates performance metrics to a Kafka metrics topic that can be consumed by Cruise Control.

 #### Sample Store ####
 The Sample Store enables storage of collected metric samples and training samples in an external storage.